JonasTisell/youtube_imagehost/README.md

 l - compression level, proceeded by an integer (e.g. l0 results in a heavily compressed image) - default is around "l82", thus making "l100" higher quality than default [found in Youtube Music]

 p - Crops the image to the width and height, instead of resizing to the smallest value.
 If only width or height is set alone, it malfunctions.
+Without width and height set, it crops to a square slightly left of center.
+Ignores _cc_

 t - Starting parameter with -t allows you to write anything after it without it breaking (_e.g. "-tHELLO" won't break it_)